-Applications to the University Scholars Program (USP) will follow current procedures and rules for admission to the Graduate School with the following additions: [US: 4/14/97; 4/10/2023]
+Applications to the University Scholars Program (USP) will follow current procedures and rules for admission to the Graduate School with the following additions: [US: 4/14/97; 4/10/2023, 4/8/24]

-The graduate program faculty concur the field of the undergraduate major is in the same or related field as the master’s or doctoral program.
+The graduate program faculty concur the undergraduate has received appropriate preparation in their major , minor, or certificate from a related but not necessarily the same field.

 The program is open to undergraduates with senior standing who have completed at least 90 hours of course work and should have satisfied all UK Core requirements.
 Application to the program should be at the end of the student's junior year.

-The undergraduate grade point average (GPA) (UGPA) should be greater than or equal to 3.5 in the student's major and 3.2 overall.
+For Master’s programs, the undergraduate grade point average (GPA) (UGPA) should be greater than or equal to 3.0 in the student's major and overall.
+For doctoral programs, the UGPA should be greater than or equal to 3.5 in the student’s major and 3.2 overall.

 Application to the USP will follow the current procedures for application to the Graduate School, subject to the above conditions.
 Admission decisions will be made by the Graduate Dean or their appointee.
 (See SR 3.1.3.8) [US: 9/13/82; US: 4/14/97]